 The Commission has completed land use inventories for the Region for the years 1963, 1970, 1975, 1980, 1985, 1990, 1995, and 2000.
 A companion environmental corridor inventory has been prepared for each of these years.
 In 2013, the Commission staff completed updates of the regional land use and environmental corridor inventories to 2010.
 The inventories for both 2000 and 2010 are reconciled to a cadastral-orthophoto base.
-In addition, the Commission continued the work involved in the preparation of regional files of planned environmental corridors and historic 1963 environmental corridors.
-The creation of the planned environmental corridor file involves the delineation of planned changes to the existing (year 2010) environmental corridor inventory to reflect floodplain additions to the environmental corridors and other changes to existing corridors identified in local sewer service area plans and other plans.
-The resulting planned environmental corridor file will be incorporated directly into the year 2050 regional land use plan.
+In addition, the Commission has completed the work involved in the preparation of regional files of planned environmental corridors and historic 1963 environmental corridors.
+The creation of the planned environmental corridor inventory to reflect floodplain additions to the environmental corridors and other changes to existing corridors identified in local sewer service area plans and other plans.
+The resulting planned environmental corridor file is prepared directly into the year 2050 regional land use plan.
 The 1963 environmental corridor file is prepared by modifying the existing corridor file to reflect 1963 conditions.
-Work on the planned environmental corridor file was completed in 2015.
+Work on the 1963 environmental corridor file was completed in 2016.

 The regional land use inventory and the companion environmental corridor inventory provide benchmark data on existing and historic land use and environmentally significant lands in the Region-data that are essential to the Commission's land use planning, transportation planning, water quality planning, and community assistance planning programs.
-The year 2010 land use and environmental corridor inventories will be used in updating and extending the regional land use and transportation plans to the year 2050.
+The year 2010 land use and environmental corridor inventories was used in updating and extending the regional land use and transportation plans to the year 2050.
 The regional transportation plan is designed to serve the regional land use plan, which if implemented would serve to provide for more efficient travel patterns, support more efficient and cost effective transit system operations, and reduce vehicle miles of travel and attendant traffic congestion and vehicle emissions relative to a continuation of past development trends.
-In addition, the land use and environmental corridor inventory data are made available to county and local units of government and private interests in support of a wide range of public and private planning efforts.
+In addition, the land use and environmental corridor inventor of a wide range of public and private planning efforts.

 The Commission's most recent regional land use inventory is dated 2010.
-In 2016, the Commission staff will initiate the work of updating the regional land use inventory to the year 2015.
+In 2016, the Commission staff initiated the work of updating the regional land use inventory to the year 2015.
 The land use inventory update will be based upon new orthophotographs for the year 2015, online resources, and field checks as needed.
 A digital map file of the resulting year 2015 regional land use inventory will be prepared.

-The Commission staff will also begin the work of updating the regional environmental corridor inventory to the year 2015.
+The Commission staff also began the work of updating the regional environmental corridor inventory to the year 2015.
 The environmental corridor inventory update will reflect changes in the pattern of wetlands, woodlands, and surface water identified as part of the year 2015 land use inventory.